Piazza Venezia, Trieste

-Piazza Venezia, with the Revoltella Palace on the left, the Mizzan on the right and Maximilian's monument between them.

 Piazza Venezia (/it/; "Venice Square") is one of the best known squares of Trieste, the capital of Friuli-Venezia Giulia, Italy.
 The square has a view over the Adriatic to the Alps with the Dolomite Mountains Civetta, Monte Pelmo and Antelao.
 The square is known for its central monument and its prominent buildings and their features: the Revoltella Palace designed by Friedrich Hitzig, with its furnishings and art collection, today including over 350 pieces, the historic Mizzan pharmacy, still conserving the original furnishing, with carved boiserie and fire-worked stained glass windows with mythological images, and the monument of Maximilian I of Mexico, the work of sculptor Johannes Schilling.
 The square is connected to via Torino, often credited as the center of Trieste's nightlife.

 Description

 Revoltella Palace

 The square, previously known as piazza Ganza, was created following the burial of the streets facing the sea.
 The ground consisted of earth until it was paved in 1865.

 The Revoltella Palace, located at the civic number 5, was once the abode of entrepreneur Pasquale Revoltella.
 Today the palace houses the Revoltella Museum, and is noted for its rich furnishing and collection of paintings and sculptures that the Baron Revoltella bequeathed to the city of Trieste.
 The building was designed by Friedrich Hitzig and built in 1858.
 The collection bequeathed by Revoltella was enlarged over the years, and today there are about 350 paintings and sculptures on display.